 All staff members must pass through a rigorous screening and selection process in order to receive a job offer.
 This includes a thorough online application, in-person or web-based interview (with video capability), multiple reference checks, and a criminal background check.
 All hired staff are also required to attend 7-14 days (dependent on role) of pre-summer training and orientation to learn and understand their responsibilities, camp procedures, and prepare the summer program and activities.

-If you have any questions or would like to learn more about joining the Tel Yehudah summer team, please contact Mac Lindner, Assistant Director, at email@example.com.
+If you have any questions or would like to learn more about joining the Tel Yehudah summer team, please contact us at firstname.lastname@example.org

 The Program Team is made up of staff members who create and implement the experiences our teens enjoy each summer, as well as taking on the primary responsibility for the health, safety and well-being of our teens.
 Program staff live in bunks with teens (with exceptions), plan programs, provide 24/7 supervision, and serve as primary role models and mentors to our teens.

 Program staff have strong skills in a teaching area, have a strong connection to Judaism and Zionism (each in his/her own way) and are sincerely committed to fostering a similar connection within our teens.

 Program team members must have completed one year or college or the equivalent.

 Experienced adults, teachers, and professionals are selected to be Unit Heads (Merakzim) and Program Area Directors (Roshim).
 This group comprises the majority of the Leadership Team of camp and they are integral to managing daily life at camp and making our program run each summer.